The Christmas Jobbynaturallysweet©

-When he lifted the lid and shoved aside the tissue, he saw a small, colorful piece of paper-one of her homemade plane tickets-sticking out of a pair of red silk boxers.
-He picked up the ticket and stared at it for a long moment, then his eyes flashed up to hers.
+He lifted the lid and shoved aside the tissue, displaying a colorful piece of paper-one of her homemade plane tickets, sticking out of a pair of red silk boxers.
+He picked up the ticket and stared at it, then his eyes flashed up to hers.
 "You're flying me to Israel the day after tomorrow?"

-She nodded, and her voice buzzed with excitement.
+Her eyes and voice were bright with excitement.
 "That cancer treatment I told you about, in Herzliya.
 We have a place overlooking the Mediterranean.
 Just you, me, sex and food...and warmer weather."

-He looked back down at the ticket in her own perfect handwriting, and slowly said, "You know I can't take time off work."
+He looked back down at the ticket in her flawless handwriting.
+He spoke slowly.
+"You know I can't take time off work."

 "Who runs the agency?
 I do.
-Robert may be ready to push his old mother out, but I still call the shots.
+Robert may be ready to push his old mother out, but I still call the shots right now.
 And I say you've earned a vacation, with me.
 We can call it a business trip if we have to."

 He still didn't know what to think.
 "How long?"

 A breath of air escaped his lips.
-He'd never had two weeks off in fifteen years, let alone two months.
+He'd never had two weeks off in a row in fifteen years, let alone two months.

 Her expression turned serious, the 'business look', as he thought of it.
 She cleared her throat.
 "That gives you a day to take care of things."

 Virginia giggled.
 "I cheated a little.
 That's actually my Christmas present, because I get to see you in them...and out of them."
-She laughed and her manicured fingers brushed his thigh.
+Her manicured fingers brushed his thigh.

 "But we said no gifts."
-Her expression was innocent as she watched Alex pull a tiny velvet box from within the branches.
+Her expression was innocent as she watched him pull a tiny velvet box from within the branches.

-"Merry Christmas, honey."
 He knelt down in front of her.
+"Merry Christmas."

-"Oh no," Virginia giggled, one hand against her chest.
+"Oh no," Virginia said, giggling, one hand against her chest.
 "That's not what I think it is, is it?"
 She took the box and slowly lifted the lid.
-Her gaze widened at the perfect diamond flashing out in the fire light.
+Her gaze widened at the brilliant diamond flashing out in the fire light.

-"Oh, Alex," she said.
-After a long pause, Virginia looked back up, eyes shining.
-"It's truly beautiful."
+"Oh, Alex."
+She stared at it from every angle.
+After a long pause, she looked back up, eyes shining.
+"It's truly exquisite."

-She held her expression a few seconds longer, then burst out laughing.
+She held her expression a few seconds longer, then broke into laughter.

 It had become their little joke, their tradition.
-Alex proposed every year with that ring.
+He proposed every year with that ring.
 He'd started the Christmas following her husband's death in their swimming pool.

-It was something they laughed about, but her refusal always stung him a bit.
+The proposal was something they laughed about, but deep down, her refusal always stung him.
 He really wanted her to say yes.
 And he was a little surprised she didn't accept the ring this time.
-Though he wouldn't let it rise to conscious thought, in his gut he knew it was their last Christmas together.
+With her deteriorating condition, it would be their last Christmas together.

 His usual calm expression intact, he carefully set the ring aside and pulled Virginia's legs away from her body, making her slide slowly onto her back between his legs.
-His mouth was on hers when he unbuttoned her silk shirt with quick, practiced fingers.
+He wasn't so gentle with her shirt.
+He ripped open the front and buttons went flying.

-He leaned back and stared down at her.
-His voice was rough.
+He stared down at her.
 "You're gonna wear that ring, Virginia, if it's the last thing you do."

 "Is that a threat?"
 There was breathy excitement in her voice, as he expected.

 "You know I don't make threats."
-His hand was on the waistband of her flowing pants, ready to yank them off her body.
+He held onto the waistband of her flowing pants, ready to yank them down her body.
 "I always get what I want."

-Virginia looked up with wide, blue eyes from where he'd left her on the floor.
+Virginia looked up with wide eyes.
 "What is it?"

-"Don't move."
-He was already at the window, every muscle in his body tensed.
-He peered out over the snowy landscape lighted softly by moonlight.
+"Stay down."
+He was already at the window, every muscle tensed.
+He peered out over the snowy landscape lit softly by moonlight.

 "Alex, come back here," Virginia said, too loud for his taste.